fintatarta/clortho/doc/specs.md

 * A new entry can be created with `--create`
 * To an existing entry we can add a new password with `--renew`
-* The password can be specified directly with `--password=foobar`; if `--password=-` is used, the password is read from standard input
+* The password can be specified directly with `--password=foobar`; if `--password` without parameter is used, the password is read from standard input
 * If no `--password` is given, the password will be randomly generated
 * When the password is generated
   * With `--len` the number of characters of the password can be specified